Jun 1, 2010

 SeeMore Si1 Putter Review

-Interesting how my SeeMore Si1 putter review is coinciding with Zach Johnson's awesome putting display on Sunday and win at the 2010 Crowne Plaza Invitational at Colonial.
-I've used SeeMore's new Si1 putter since the beginning of the season here in the Ottawa area and by far it's been the most consistent club in my bag.
-Very much like Zach Johnson's putting over the weekend I've made a lot of putts with this putter and it has instilled at least a lot of confidence in my putting game.
-I'm not saying I'm the second coming of Zach Johnson but for a 24 handicap golfer when I line up a putt I feel I'm going to make it or at least get it close for a tap in.
-I like this feeling, hey driver are you listening?
+Interesting how my SeeMore Si1 putter review coincides with Zach Johnson's fantastic putting display on Sunday and wins at the 2010 Crowne Plaza Invitational at Colonial.
+I've used SeeMore's new Si1 putter since the beginning of the season here in the Ottawa area, and by far, it's been the most consistent club in my bag.
+Very much like Zach Johnson's putting over the weekend, I've made a lot of putts with this putter, and it has instilled at least a lot of confidence in my putting game.
+I'm not saying I'm the second coming of Zach Johnson, but for a 24-handicap golfer, when I line up a putt, I will make it or at least get it close for a tap-in.
+I like this feeling; hey, driver, are you listening?

 Zach Johnson Making Some Putts Final Round 2010 Crowne Plaza Invitational at Colonial